-On the Closing Date, the assets of the Trust will include three groups of Mortgage Loans (collectively, the "Mortgage Loans" or "Mortgages") consisting of 11,716 seasoned, re-performing mortgage loans that have been modified for maturity terms up to forty (40) years.
+On the Closing Date, the assets of the Trust will include three groups of Mortgage Loans (collectively, the "Mortgage Loans" or "Mortgages") consisting of 13,018 seasoned, re-performing mortgage loans that have been modified including certain of such Mortgage Loans that have had their maturity terms extended up to approximately forty (40) years.
+The Mortgage Loans were originated for the purpose of purchasing or refinancing the related mortgaged properties.
 The Mortgage Loans bear interest at either a fixed-rate or step-rate.
-The Mortgage Loans may have been originated for the purpose of purchasing or refinancing the related mortgaged properties.
 Some Freddie Mac programs allow modifications of non-owner occupied properties.
 The mortgaged properties may currently be owner-occupied properties or non-owner occupied properties, such as investment properties.
 Unless otherwise noted, references to the Mortgage Loans will also include any Mortgage Loan that has become an REO property after the Closing Date.

 Generally, the Mortgage Loans were modified to assist at-risk borrowers, some of whom were delinquent or at imminent risk of default, to help stabilize mortgage markets and provide support to borrowers experiencing financial hardship.

-Certain Mortgage Loans have been modified under the Seller's Home Affordability Modification Program ("HAMP") or non-HAMP initiatives.
-The Seller's HAMP initiative provided for the modification of mortgage terms, including interest rates, which, in many cases, were modified to step-rate mortgages.
-Step-rate mortgages have fixed interest rates for the first five (5) years and then the mortgage rates increase annually according to a schedule determined when the mortgage loan was modified, with a maximum interest rate of no more than the prevailing Freddie Mac Primary Market Mortgage Survey rate for 30-year fixed rate mortgages at the time the modification agreement was prepared (the "HAMP Rate Cap").
-The Seller's HAMP initiative provides for the payment of incentives to the borrowers holding HAMP modified loans provided, among other things, the mortgage never becomes 90 or more days delinquent.
-Annually, for the first five years of the HAMP modification, the Servicer receives on behalf of the borrower up to a \$1,000 incentive payment and after the sixth year of the HAMP modification, the Servicer will receive on behalf of the borrower a \$5,000 incentive payment.
-Such HAMP incentive payments are applied, generally, to the Interest Bearing Unpaid Principal Balance of the Mortgage resulting in a faster rate of prepayments and lower interest accruing on the Mortgage.
-However, if the application of the incentive would result in the payoff of the Interest Bearing Unpaid Principal Balance, the Servicer must apply the remaining HAMP incentive to the deferred unpaid principal balance.
+All of the Mortgage Loans have been modified under Freddie Mac's Home Affordability Modification Program ("HAMP") or non-HAMP initiatives.
+Freddie Mac's HAMP initiative provided for the modification of mortgage terms, including interest rates, which, in many cases, were modified to step-rate mortgages.
+Step-rate mortgages have fixed interest rates for the first five (5) years after modification and then the mortgage rates increase annually according to a schedule (determined when the mortgage loan was modified), with a maximum interest rate no more than the prevailing Freddie Mac Primary Market Mortgage Survey rate for 30-year fixed rate mortgages at the time the modification agreement was prepared (the "HAMP Rate Cap").
+Freddie Mac's HAMP initiative provides for the payment of incentives to the related borrowers with HAMP modified loans provided, among other things, the mortgage never becomes 90 or more days delinquent.
+Annually, for the first five years of the HAMP modification, the Servicer receives on behalf of the borrower up to a \$1,000 incentive payment and after the sixth year of the HAMP modification, the Servicer will receive (on behalf of the borrower) a \$5,000 incentive payment.
+Such HAMP incentive payments are applied, generally, to the Interest Bearing Unpaid Principal Balance of the Mortgage resulting in prepayments and less interest accruing on the Mortgage Loan.
+However, if the application of the incentive would result in the payoff of the Interest Bearing Unpaid Principal Balance, the Servicer must apply the remaining HAMP incentive to the non-interest bearing principal balance of the mortgage loan.
+Freddie Mac's HAMP initiative expired on December 30, 2016, at which point no new HAMP modifications could be offered.

-Certain borrowers who initially qualified for a HAMP modification and who made timely payments during a HAMP trial period, but who, because of income verification or other reasons, subsequently failed to qualify under the HAMP program, could have their mortgages modified under the Seller's HAMP backup program (which is a non-HAMP program).
-Modifications under the Seller's HAMP backup program generally have terms similar to modifications under the HAMP program, but the borrowers are not eligible for incentive payments.
+Certain borrowers who initially qualified for a HAMP modification and who made timely payments during a HAMP trial period, but who, because of income verification or other reasons, subsequently failed to qualify under the HAMP program, could have had their mortgages modified under Freddie Mac's non-HAMP programs.
+Modifications under Freddie Mac's non-HAMP programs generally have terms similar to modifications under the HAMP program, but the borrowers are not eligible for incentive payments.